 - a.
-Obtained documentation of training through fraudulent means. - b.
-Gained admission to an accredited training program through misrepresentation of admission requirements. - c.
-Obtained certification through misrepresentation of certification requirements or related documents pertaining to education, training, professional registration, or experience. - d.
-Performed work requiring certification at a job site without having proof of current certification. - e.
-Permitted the duplication or use of the individual's or firm's own certificate by another. - f.
-Performed work for which certification is required, but for which appropriate certification had not been received. - g.
-Failed to follow the standards of conduct required by 641-70.6(135). - h.
-Failed to comply with federal, state, or local lead-based paint statutes and regulations, including the requirements of this chapter. - i.
-For certified elevated blood lead (EBL) inspection agencies and certified firms, performed work for which certification is required with employees or persons under the control of the certified elevated blood lead (EBL) inspection agency or certified firm who were not appropriately certified. - j.
+Failure or refusal to comply with any requirements of this chapter. - b.
+Failure or refusal to establish, maintain, provide, copy, or permit access to records or reports as required by rules 70.3(135) to 70.7(135). - c.
+Failure or refusal to permit entry or inspection as described in subrules 70.9(1) to 70.9(3). - d.
+Obtaining certification through fraudulent representation. - e.
+Failure to obtain certification from the department and performing work requiring certification. - f.
+Fraudulently obtaining certification and engaging in any lead-based paint activities requiring certification. - g.
+Conducting any part of a lead-based paint activity that requires certification without being certified or with a certification that has lapsed. - h.
+Obtained documentation of training through fraudulent means. - i.
+Gained admission to an accredited training program through misrepresentation of admission requirements. - j.
+Obtained certification through misrepresentation of certification requirements or related documents pertaining to education, training, professional registration, or experience. - k.
+Performed work requiring certification at a job site without having proof of current certification. - l.
+Permitted the duplication or use of the individual's or firm's own certificate by another. - m.
+Failed to follow the standards of conduct required by 641-70.6(135). - n.
+Failed to comply with federal, state, or local lead-based paint statutes and regulations, including the requirements of this chapter. - o.
+Performed work for which certification is required with employees or persons under the control of the certified elevated blood lead (EBL) inspection agency or certified firm who were not appropriately certified - p.
 Knowingly made misleading, deceptive, untrue, or fraudulent representations in the practice of lead professional activities or engaged in unethical conduct or practice harmful or detrimental to the public.
-Proof of actual injury need not be established. - k.
+Proof of actual injury need not be established. - q.
 Used untruthful or improbable statements in advertisements.
-This includes, but is not limited to, an action by a lead professional making information or intention known to the public that is false, deceptive, misleading, or promoted through fraud or misrepresentation. - l.
-Falsified reports and records required by this chapter. - m.
-Accepted any fee by fraud or misrepresentation. - n.
-Negligence by the firm or individual in the practice of the lead professional activities.
-This includes a failure to exercise due care, including negligent delegation of duties or supervision of employees or other individuals, whether or not injury results; or any conduct, practice, or conditions that impair the ability of the firm or individual to safely and skillfully practice the profession. - o.
+This includes, but is not limited to, an action by a lead professional making information or intention known to the public that is false, deceptive, misleading, or promoted through fraud or misrepresentation. - r.
+Falsified reports and records required by this chapter. - s.
+Accepted any fee by fraud or misrepresentation. - t.
+Negligence by the firm or individual in the practice of lead professional activities.
+This includes a failure to exercise due care, including negligent delegation of duties or supervision of employees or other individuals, whether or not injury results; or any conduct, practice, or conditions that impair the ability of the firm or individual to safely and skillfully practice the profession. - u.
 Revocation, suspension, or other disciplinary action taken by a certification or licensing authority of this state, another state, territory, or country; or failure by the firm or individual to report such action in writing within 30 days of the final action by such certification or licensing authority.

-A stay by an appellate court shall not negate this requirement; however, if such disciplinary action is overturned or reversed by a court of last resort, the report shall be expunged from the records of the board.
+A stay by an appellate court shall not negate this requirement; however, if such disciplinary action is overturned or reversed by a court of last resort, the report shall be expunged from the records of the board - v.
+Failed to comply with the terms of a department order or the terms of a settlement agreement or consent order. - w.
+Representation by a firm or individual that the firm or individual is certified when the certification has been suspended or revoked or has not been renewed. - x.
+Failed to respond within 20 days of receipt of communication from the department that was sent by registered or certified mail. - y.
+Engaged in any conduct that subverts or attempts to subvert a department investigation. - z.
+Failed to comply with a subpoena issued by the department or failure to cooperate with a department investigation.